 3. Green Peas

-I absolutely love green peas, especially when added into pasta!
+It might surprise you that green beans towards the top of my list of vegan calcium sources, but it's true!
+I absolutely love green peas, especially when added to pasta!
 They're sweet, they're easy to make and they taste delicious.
 One of the things I look forward to most when summer comes.
 Peas are high in fiber, they're a great source of vitamin K and they also contain a good amount of manganese and phosphorus.

 Calcium in peas: 1 cup = 36 mg